 In recent years, milk has been quite discredited: It has been said that milk makes people sick, fat and tired.
 Many people have reduced their milk consumption due to health or ethical reasons.
 Nevertheless, milk contains numerous valuable nutrients.
 Milk is the best source of calcium and, what’s more, it contains sodium, magnesium, potassium, zinc, carotene, protein, vitamins and essential amino acids.
 Milk substitutes such as soy, rice or almond milk usually contain much fewer nutrients.

 Manufacturers perform various tests in order to ensure that the milk reaches consumers in good order and condition.
 In particular, microbiological analyses are vitally important since the high water and protein content makes milk very vulnerable to spoilage.
 Most spoilers are destroyed by pasteurization.
 However, subsequent contamination may occur due to poor hygiene.
 In addition, foods such as raw milk and raw milk cheese cannot be heated and are therefore particularly vulnerable.
-These 7 microorganisms are particularly problematic when processing dairy products:1 Salmonella
+These 7 microorganisms are particularly problematic when processing dairy products:

 Salmonella are among the main causes of food poisoning.
 The World Health Organisation (WHO) expects the number of worldwide infections to total around 16 million each year, more than half a million of them being fatal.
-Salmonella are killed by pasteurization; raw milk and dried milk products are vulnerable, though.2 Listeria
+Salmonella are killed by pasteurization; raw milk and dried milk products are vulnerable, though.

 Certain species of the bacterium E. coli produce shigatoxin which may cause symptoms like diarrhea and stomach pain, sometimes even leading to life-threatening complications like hemolytic-uremic syndrome.
 Although E. coli are killed by pasteurization, infections due to milk products occur time and again.
-Last year, Germany was affected by a major recall of long-life milk, and recently, infected goat cheese was recalled in France.4 Pseudomonas
+Last year, Germany was affected by a major recall of long-life milk, and recently, infected goat cheese was recalled in France.

 The bacterium Bacillus cereus causes spoilage of cream, cheese and milk and makes them taste rancid, sour or bitter.
 In addition, it produces toxins which may cause serious gastrointestinal disorders.
 In February this year, a discounter in Germany had to recall long-life whole milk due to Bacillus cereus contamination.
 Strict adherence to the cold chain is essential to prevent the bacteria from multiplying.
-Spores of Bacillus cereus can survive heat treatment.6 Clostridium
+Spores of Bacillus cereus can survive heat treatment.

 Campylobacter, especially the species C. jejuni, ranks alongside salmonella as one of the main causes of foodborne diarrheal diseases.
 It doesn’t need more than 500 germs to get to an infection.
 In most cases, Campylobacter affects raw milk.